The happy rush you feel upon deciding to be a freelance blogger can quickly be consumed by the difficulty of finding decent work.

 Want even more blogging opportunities?
 We’ve got you covered!

-Be a Freelance Blogger’s Ultimate List of Better-Paid Blogging Gigs just got a complete update for 2015.
+Be a Freelance Blogger’s Ultimate List of Better-Paid Blogging Gigs just got a complete update.
 The new edition of the Ultimate List contains enough exciting paid blogging opportunities to keep you occupied for the rest of the year – at least.

-Sophie and Lauren have put tons of work into the new issue, so grab your free copy to flip through when you’ve finished checking out the job boards!
+This new issue took almost a year of research digging into every online publication paying freelance writers, so grab your free copy to scroll through when you’ve finished checking out the job boards!

 The Ultimate List can be your greatest freelance blogging tool, with every publication paying at least $50 per post.